elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_01.md

 	 	* Keras version: 2.14.0
 	 	* Numpy vesrion: 1.26.1

-		* macOS Ventura
+		* macOS Ventura 13.2.1
 		* Python version: 3.11
 		* Tensorflow version: 2.14.0
 	 	* Keras version: 2.12.0
 	 	* Numpy vesrion: 1.23.5
-	 	On macOS with M2 processor the code didn't run at first - need to install tensorflow-macos first.
-Which also resolved some dependency issues -> takes older versions of numpy and keras
+	 	On macOS with M2 processor the code didn't run at first
+	 	- need to install tensorflow-macos first.
+	 	Which also resolved some dependency issues
+	 	-> takes older versions of numpy and keras

 	#### Elena:

 		Systems where the code has been tested:
-	 	* macOS
+	 	* macOS Monterey 12.4
 	 	* Python version: 3.8
 	 	* Tensorflow version: 2.14.0
 	 	* Keras version (the same as tensorflow): 2.14.0